NelsonPython/Driving_Experiment/README.md

 python3 emoji.py
 ```

-5. Connect remotely to BumbleBee AV.
-Run the listener so the AV can respond to messages such as an earthquake alert
+5. Connect remotely to BumbleBee Rover.
+Run the listener so the rover can respond to messages such as an earthquake alert

 ```
 python3 listener.py
 ```

-6. Go to the MOBI Data Mart website, click on Roadtrip, and choose your route
+6. Go to the Public Data Cloud website, click on Roadtrip, and choose your route

 7. Open another session with Bumblebee AV.
 Drive the experiment